NativeScript/docs-v7/docs/start/cli-basics.md

     <b>Exercise</b>: Use the <code>tns preview</code> command
 </h4>

 In NativeScript you use the CLI’s `tns preview` command to link the app you’re developing locally to the NativeScript Playground app for your iOS or Android device.
-Let’s looks at how it works.
+Let’s look at how it works.

 Execute the following command in your terminal or command prompt.